FITNYC-FRS/MAIN/PROCESSING/README.md

 If you are completely new to code based art, let's just get some words and phrases defined that might seem confusing, like "processing" and "documentation".

-***Processing** is a flexible software sketchbook and a language for learning how to code within the context of the visual arts.\
+**Processing** is a flexible software sketchbook and a language for learning how to code within the context of the visual arts.

-**P5** is an interpretation of Processing for the web.\
+**P5** is an interpretation of Processing for the web.

-**Documentation** or reference is the place where you will find definitions of functions(i.e. explanation of code terms) usually including some sample code.*
+**Documentation** or reference is the place where you will find definitions of functions(i.e. explanation of code terms) usually including some sample code.

+A **sketch** is a project in Processing or P5 and it is a reference to a sketchbook in the way artists develop ideas with a pencil and paper.

 Processing and P5 have a robust community that is supported by good documentation as well as helpful tutorials and examples to learn from.